← Back to Field Notes

 What AI Can Do Today: Equipment Monitoring

 Machine utilization data is one of the most valuable and most underused data sets in manufacturing.
-Most shops know their utilization rates in rough terms.
-Few have precise, continuous data on cycle times, idle time, spindle loads, and maintenance events across their entire machine fleet.
+Most shops know utilization rates in rough terms.
+Few have precise, continuous data on cycle times, idle time, spindle loads, and maintenance events across their entire fleet.

 What AI Cannot Do Yet

 Honesty about limitations matters more than enthusiasm about capabilities.
-Here is what the technology cannot reliably do in a manufacturing environment today.

 Visual quality inspection at human-level accuracy.
 AI-powered vision systems have improved dramatically for specific, well-defined defect types: surface scratches on polished parts, dimensional measurement on prismatic features, color consistency in coatings.
-For complex, varied defect types in high-mix manufacturing, the accuracy still falls short of a trained inspector.
+For complex, varied defects in high-mix manufacturing, accuracy still falls short of a trained inspector.
 The systems need large training data sets for each defect type, and most job shops produce too much variety to build those data sets practically.

 The Cost Question

 A working AI quoting tool for a 50-person machine shop can be built and deployed for a fraction of what it cost two years ago.
 The ROI timeline has shifted from 18 months to three or four months.
-At a 200-person operation with higher quoting volume, the payback period can be even shorter.
+At a 200-person operation with higher quoting volume, payback can be even shorter.

 The cost barrier that kept AI out of reach for mid-size manufacturers has largely fallen.
-The remaining barrier is knowledge: knowing where AI fits in your operation, what data you need to have in order, and what a realistic implementation looks like.
+The remaining barrier is knowledge: knowing where AI fits in your operation, what data you need in order, and what a realistic implementation looks like.

 Where to Start